-- Trainings for school-based SHP liaisons and other school staff on prevention and reporting of sexual and gender-based discrimination and harassment, as required by Chancellor's Regulations A-831 and A-832, as well as information from both the Guidelines on Gender Inclusion and Guidelines to Support Transgender and Gender Expansive Students (all described further below) on sexuality, consent, and intersectionality, including: - A Student-to-Student Sexual Harassment Staff Training for SHP liaisons, including small group sessions - o Training on Student-to-Student Sexual Harassment and Gender Inclusion to school staff, including topics on gender identity, sexual orientation, and affirming pronoun usage - Anti-bullying training modules for supportive and inclusive learning environments for all school staff, including: - RFA Conversations, an online training available to all school staff and administrators to develop best practices on maintaining safe and inclusive learning environments - Trainings aimed at empowering students to become allies rather than bystanders - Trainings addressing data system enhancements and policy changes outlined in Chancellor's Regulation A-832 (Student-to-Student Discrimination, Harassment, Intimidation and/or Bullying) - Note: In the 2021-2022 school year, all principals confirmed that their schools met training requirements pursuant to Chancellor's Regulations A-832 and A-831 - Title IX trainings for school-based staff, with a focus on understanding Title IX, learning to identify gender discrimination, gender harassment, sexual harassment, and sexual violence, and the reporting responsibilities and procedures required in Chancellor's Regulations A-740, A-830, A-831, and A-832, and the Guidelines on Gender Inclusion - The New York City Sexual Harassment Prevention Training, which all full-time NYCDOE employees must complete annually, designed to help identify and define sexual harassment and understand how to best prevent it, in partnership with the NYC Department of Citywide Administrative Services (DCAS) - Trainings to school staff and programs for students on LGBTQ+ inclusion to create safe, respectful environments and to help students develop the knowledge and skills to treat others with respect and know their rights, including: - o Parents and Friends of Lesbians and Gays (PFLAG) Safe School Trainings - Live Out Loud GSA Trainings - LGBTQ+ inclusion opportunities and in-person and virtual programs for students, parents, and school staff, such as the NewFest Film Festival, Stonewall Inn Tours, Virtual GSA Summit, and Lambda Literary Writers in School Project - Trainings for school staff for the OUT for Safe Schools® campaign, a national initiative that supports school-based staff to build affirming environments for LGBTQ+ students and then visibly identify as trusted adults to LGBTQ+ students - Within the context of supporting required K-12 comprehensive Health Education instruction, training on teaching LGBTQ+ inclusive and affirming sexual health education - Online behavior and digital citizenship curriculum and training for educators, as part of the requirements outlined in the Children's Internet Protection Act - Targeted social-emotional and restorative curriculum resources and training for approximately 500 middle and high schools and approximately 500 elementary schools
+Trainings for school-based SHP liaisons and other school staff on prevention and reporting of sexual and gender-based discrimination and harassment, as required by Chancellor's Regulations A-831 and A-832, as well as information from both the Guidelines on Gender Inclusion and Guidelines to Support Transgender and Gender Expansive Students (all described further below) on sexuality, consent, and intersectionality, including:

+- A Student-to-Student Sexual Harassment Staff Training for SHP liaisons, including small group sessions - Training on Student-to-Student Sexual Harassment and Gender Inclusion to school staff, including topics on gender identity, sexual orientation, and affirming pronoun usage - Anti-bullying training modules for supportive and inclusive learning environments for all school staff, including: - School-based trainings for staff and students on the policy and procedures to prevent and intervene when students harass, intimidate, discriminate, and bully other students - Trainings addressing data system enhancements and policy changes outlined in Chancellor's Regulation A-832 (Student-to-Student Discrimination, Harassment, Intimidation and/or Bullying) - Note: In the 2022-2023 school year, all principals confirmed that their schools met training requirements pursuant to Chancellor's Regulations A-832 and A-831 - Title IX trainings for school-based staff, with a focus on understanding Title IX, learning to identify gender discrimination, gender harassment, sexual harassment, and sexual violence, and the reporting responsibilities and procedures required in Chancellor's Regulations A-740, A-830, A-831, and A-832, and the Guidelines on Gender Inclusion - The New York City Sexual Harassment Prevention Training, which all full-time NYCDOE employees must complete annually, designed to help identify and define sexual harassment and understand how to best prevent it, in partnership with the NYC Department of Citywide Administrative Services (DCAS) - Trainings to school staff and programs for students on LGBTQ+ inclusion to create safe, respectful environments and to help students develop the knowledge and skills to treat others with respect and know their rights, including: - o Parents and Friends of Lesbians and Gays (PFLAG) Safe School Trainings - Live Out Loud GSA Trainings - LGBTQ+ inclusion opportunities and in-person and virtual programs for students, parents, and school staff, such as the NewFest Film Festival, Stonewall Inn Tours, Virtual GSA Summit, and Lambda Literary Writers in School Project. - Trainings for school staff for the OUT for Safe Schools® campaign, a national initiative that supports school-based staff to build affirming environments for LGBTQ+ students and then visibly identify as trusted adults to LGBTQ+ students. - Within the context of supporting required K-12 comprehensive Health Education instruction, training on teaching LGBTQ+ inclusive and affirming sexual health education. - Online behavior and digital citizenship curriculum and training for educators, as part of the requirements outlined in the Children's Internet Protection Act. - Targeted social-emotional and restorative curriculum resources and training.